dask/dask/docs/source/array-chunks.rst

    >>> y[4].compute()
    0.78621774046566

-Note that :meth:`dask.array.Array.compute_chunk_sizes` immediately performs computation and modifies the array in-place.
+Note that :func:`~dask.array.Array.compute_chunk_sizes` immediately performs computation and modifies the array in-place.

 Unknown chunksizes also occur when using a Dask DataFrame to create a Dask array: